 Yes, you read that right!
 Green Belt Planning Permission is not impossible.

-If you read one article about green belts, read this one, and learn how to get planning permission to build on it.
+Find out all the essentials about green belts and learn how to get planning permission to build on them.

-Like most property entrepreneurs, have you ever thought about buying a patch of green belt land to build your own house or to construct homes for property investment?
+As a property entrepreneur, have you ever thought about buying a patch of green belt land to build your own house or to construct homes for property investment?

-Let me explain why the Green Belt should be used for development – I’ll show you how to develop a design so you can compile an effective application for your green belt planning permission application.
+I’ll explain why Green Belts should be used for development – and show you how to develop a design so you can compile an effective application for your green belt planning permission application.

-In the following, we will examine Green Belt planning loopholes, evaluate development opportunities, discuss why we should build on the Green Belt and explain how you can get planning permission to build on green belt land in the UK.
+I’ll examine Green Belt planning loopholes, evaluate development opportunities, discuss why we should build on UK Green Belts and explain how you can get planning permission to do so.

-There’s no sugar-coating it: London is in the middle of possibly its greatest housing crisis.
-Official figures show that by 2020 the average property value in London could reach £1 million, and social housing waiting-list figures show that there are almost 350,000 houses in demand.
+There’s no sugar-coating the fact that London is in the middle of possibly its greatest housing crisis.
+Official figures show that by 2020, the average property value in London could reach £1 million, and social housing waiting-list figures show that there are almost 350,000 houses in demand.

 According to London councils’ analysis of housing statistics from the Department for Communities and Local Government (DCLG) and Greater London Authority, 526,000 new homes must be built in London between 2011 and 2021 just to keep up with current housing demand.

 A further 283,000 homes would also be required to meet both new demand and the backlog of housing need in London.

 An article in The Telegraph claims that the majority of Theresa May’s Cabinet want the Prime Minister to relax green belt restrictions to help tackle the housing crisis.
 The article quotes Simon Clarke, a Tory member of the Commons Treasury select committee, pointing out that “the green belt does not, as most people might reasonably assume, correlate with ‘green’ or ‘environmentally protected’ land” such as national parks and areas of outstanding national beauty (AONBs).